 Earlier iPhones: Swipe up from the bottom of the screen

 - You should see the Auto-Rotate/Orientation Lock icon right there

 If your rotate setting is correct but your phone still isn’t cooperating, you need to “kick it.”
 You do that by turning the setting Off and On again.
 If that doesn’t work then restart your phone.

 On the Kindle App

-- If your only need for controlling the rotate is for reading books on your Kindle App, there is an option right in the Kindle App to override your system settings.
+If your only need for controlling the rotate is for reading books on your Kindle App, there is an option right in the Kindle App to override your system settings.
 I want my phone to rotate my pictures, but I don’t what my Kindle book to rotate.

 - With the Kindle app open, tap the screen and find the settings for Layout.
 On iPhone it’s under Aa, on Android it’s under 3-dot menu and “Reading Settings.”
 Scroll down and turn On the Orientation Lock.